lucasjellema/fontys-fall2022-microservices-messaging-kafka-dapr/lab1-firstStepsWithKafka/readme.md

 cat > file.txt
 ```

 Enter some text, type enter, type some more text and press enter again.
 Perhaps one or two additional lines.
-Then `CTRL+Z` to suspend the editing session.
+Then <kbd>Ctrl</kbd> + <kbd>Z</kbd> to suspend the editing session.

 Use `cat file.txt` to inspect the contents of the file you have created.